HaiLe95/Hai_Le_REST/README.md

-## HI THERE GENERAL KENOBI!
+## HELLO THERE GENERAL KENOBI!

+First things first.
+This is web application.
+Indeed it is.
+It's suppose to be some kind of registry app to manage students courses and group.

-To run this you will be needed
+To run this you will be needed:

 - Java 1.8
 - Maven
 - MySQL

-Technologies i used in this project:
+Technologies stack i used in this project:
 - Spring boot
+- Spring IoC\DI
 - JPA
 - Hibernate
 - Swagger
-- REST
+- REST API
+- Feign
 - Maven
 - MySQL

 Main class: rest-core/src/main/java/com/rest/core/App

 Main page: http://localhost:15000/swagger-ui.html#/

+(!)
+Careful with new entities(Course and Group) they might be not perfect